-By the time you read this I’ll most likely be dry, but at the time of this writing that is not the case.
+By the time you read this I’ll most likely be dry.

-I am something less than wet, having been soaked hours ago, still slightly more than damp.
-The moisture is a mix of sweat and river water, having spent hours today atop a raft in hot weather and rushing rapids, hours more in a car on roads long and winding.
+I am something less than wet at the moment, having been soaked hours ago.
+It’s a mix of sweat and river water, having spent hours today atop a raft in hot weather and rushing rapids, hours more in a car on roads long and winding.

-My family is equally saturated, even the youngest — who used the last few moments of the day to dunk himself in the calm, rapids-adjacent waters, disappointed as he was that the boat didn’t flip.
+My family is equally saturated.
+The youngest — who used the last few moments of the day to dunk himself in the calm, rapids-adjacent waters — remains disappointed the boat didn’t flip.
 However, his skinny body dries faster than most, always burning like a constant coil, a power source in the backseat charging the friction between road-weary brothers with books in their hands where devices should be.

 It was the end of our summer vacation, and it was fantastic.